AndreiGM18/OS_Executable_Loader/checker-lin/README.md

 * If the address is before file_size, then it copies either an entire page, or less than that if file_size is not a multiple of a page's size, from the source file.
-* Finally it sets the permissions for the newly mapped page.
+* Finally, it sets the permissions for the newly mapped page.
 * If the fault's address was not found in any segment, the original handler is used.